 All symbols are responsive, organized and follows a simple design language.
 They can be overridden with various content, leaving your interface with more power and control.

 Mobile Design System includes an extensive typography guide.
-This makes it a perfect starter kit for any project built in Sketch.
+This makes it a perfect starter kit for any project built in Sketch or Figma.

 Components such as status bars, keyboards, top and bottom navigation have been specifically designed to work on iOS, the iPhone X and Android.

 Below is an overview of all important styles and elements that defines Mobile Design System.

 The color scheme aims to be simple without too many variations.
 Displayed in both HEX, RGB and a production variable (VAR).